-[] Face Detect You can have the camera automatically detect the position of a face and use this data to set the focus and exposure while shooting.
+(No frame) On You can have the camera automatically detect the position of a face and use this data to set the focus and exposure while shooting.
 Only in evaluative metering mode (p.
-51).
-(No frame) On The camera detects the subject and highlights the AF frames, from 9 available points, that it will use to determine the focus.
-Off The camera focuses using the center AF frame.
+47).
+The camera detects the subject and highlights the AF frames, from 9 available points, that it will use to determine the focus.
+The camera focuses using the center AF frame.
 This is convenient for focusing on a specific part of a subject with greater certainty.